 2021: Homeowners of new residential solar can deduct 22 percent of the system’s cost from their taxes.

 2022 and beyond: There is no federal credit for residential solar energy systems.

 To qualify for the federal ITC tax credit:

 The system must be placed into service before the end of the tax year in which the credit is claimed.

-The ITC credit includes new home purchases that include solar.
-The home builder can provide a reasonable allocation amount for the solar system or the homeowner can “use any other reasonable method to determine the cost of the [solar] property that is eligible” for the credit.
+The tax credit includes new home purchases that include solar.
+The home builder can provide a reasonable allocation amount for the solar system, or the homeowner can “use any other reasonable method to determine the cost of the [solar] property that is eligible” for the credit.

-Besides the federal ITC tac credit, there are state, municipal, and utility incentives available to help promote the adoption of solar energy.
+Besides the federal ITC, there are state, municipal, and utility incentives available to help promote solar energy adoption.
 The foremost collection of information is the Database of State Incentives for Renewables & Efficiency.
 DSIRE is the most comprehensive source of information on incentives and policies that support renewables and energy efficiency in the United States.
-Established in 1995, DSIRE is operated by the N.C.
-Clean Energy Technology Center at N.C.
+Established in 1995, DSIRE is operated by the North Carolina Clean Energy Technology Center at N.C.
 State University.